-The economic, social and physical characteristics of Rustenburg are largely determined by the presence of mining activities within its Municipal Area.
+The economic, social and physical characteristics of Rustenburg have been largely determined by the presence of mining activities within the Municipal Area.
 Mining activities are mainly concentrated along a geological belt, known as the Bushveld Complex.
-The Rustenburg Municipal Area lies on the western edge of the Bushveld Complex.
 This part of the Bushveld Complex is one of the most heavily mineralised districts in the world and the platinum mines in this region are the largest producers of platinum in the world.
-The Merensky Reef and the UG2 chromite layers are renowned for their Platinum Group Metal (PMG) content and together they form the world's largest depository of PGMs.
+The Merensky Reef and the UG2 chromite layers are renowned for their Platinum Group Metal (PGM) content and together they form the world's largest depository of PGMs.

 Apart from chrome and platinum, other minerals mined in the region are tin, lead, marble, granite and slate.
-Underground mining predominates, although open cast mining exists.
-The platinum-group metals (PGM) constitute a family of six chemically similar elements.
-They are divided according to their densities into a heavier category, comprising platinum, iridium and osmium, and a lighter group, consisting of palladium, rhodium and ruthenium.
+Underground mining predominates, although open cast mining also exists.
+The Platinum-Group Metals (PGM) constitute a family of six chemically similar elements.
 Their excellent catalytic qualities, resistance to corrosion, chemical inertness and high melting points render them most suitable for a number of specialist applications.